-The Panthéon is a stunning example of neoclassical architecture, inspired by Roman temples.
+The Panthéon is inspired by Roman temples.
 Its massive dome, grand Corinthian columns, and intricately designed façade make it a masterpiece of 18th-century design by Jacques-Germain Soufflot.

 Founded On